diego81b/IssueFlow/README.md

 2. Run `IssueFlow: Open TODO Manager`
 3. Log in to GitHub and/or GitLab by entering your Personal Access Tokens

-### 2. TODO Scanning
+### 2. TODO Scanning and Editing

 1. Click "Scan Workspace" to find all TODOs in your project
-2. Review the found TODOs with their detailed descriptions (when available)
+2. Review the found TODOs with their automatically extracted descriptions
+3. **Edit descriptions**: Click on any selected TODO to edit its description in the textarea
-3. Select the TODOs you want to convert into issues
+4. Select the TODOs you want to convert into issues
-4. Use "Select All" or "Deselect All" for quick management
+5. Use "Select All" or "Deselect All" for quick management

-**Note**: The extension automatically extracts detailed descriptions from multi-line TODO comments, showing you both the basic content and the full context in the interface.
+**Features:**
+- **Smart extraction**: Automatically combines multi-line TODO comments into detailed descriptions
+- **Editable descriptions**: Modify or enhance descriptions directly in the interface
+- **Real-time preview**: See how your TODOs will appear as issues before creating them

 ### 3. Issue Creation

 1. Choose the platform (GitHub or GitLab)
 2. Select the target repository
+3. Review the issue preview to see titles and descriptions
-3. Click "Create Issue" to generate issues
+4. Click "Create Issue" to generate well-structured issues

 ## 🔧 Configuration